P-p-H-d/mlib/README.md

 #### ILIST\_DEF(name, type[, oplist])

-Define the dual linked list
-and define the associated methods to handle it as "static inline" functions.
+Define the instrusive doubly-linked list and define the associated methods to handle it as "static inline" functions.
 'name' shall be a C identifier which will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.